mstmari/100-Days-Of-Code/README.md

 Day 27: Completed filter lab and map lab

 Day 28: completed filter and map lab.
 Moving on from Array functions and first class functions to OO Javascript.

+Day 29: completed labs and readME on firstclass functions and object constructors